-Others clients relate to his responsiveness and Leadership:
+Other clients relate to his responsiveness and leadership:

 “Kim’s litigation instincts are impeccable.
 He guided me through the entire litigation with patience and skill.
 He forecast the ebb and flow of our case, predicted the opponents’ procedural and substantive moves, and even projected where all the players would be when the music stopped.
 That kind of vision and reliability is invaluable to any client ensnared in complex litigation.
 It certainly was to me.” — Strategic Communications Consultant, National & International clients, Washington D.C.

 Kim has earned an AV Peer Review Rating of 5.0 out of 5.0, Martindale-Hubbell’s highest ranking for both ethical standards and legal ability.
 He has won in the Supreme Court of the United States.
 He has been the subject of two books on leaders in litigation, most recently in Crisis Lawyering: Effective Legal Advocacy in Emergency Situations (New York University Press © 2021).
-He has been profiled by the New York Times, and his litigation skills have been recounted in Lions of the Eighties: The Inside Story of the Powerhouse Law Firms by Paul Hoffman.
+He has been profiled by the New York Times and his litigation skills also have been recounted in Lions of the Eighties: The Inside Story of the Powerhouse Law Firms by Paul Hoffman.
 He clerked for the Honorable Thomas C. Platt, former Chief Judge of the United States District Court in New York.
 In addition to being the author of several articles on litigation issues, his 2007 book Litigating With Electronically Stored Information has been hailed as a “brave and thoughtful book” and “indispensable for commercial litigators” by two of the country’s preeminent litigators.

 You can find more of his extensive litigation experience in the various Practice Area pages throughout this site.

 Kim received his undergraduate degree from Vanderbilt University, and his J.D. and Masters in Public Policy from Duke University.
 He is the married father of three.
 Kim is former Co-Chair, along with his wife Marsha, Kim serves as Chairman of the Parents' Council for the Catholic University of America.
 He is also Chairman of the Refugee Committee at Georgetown Presbyterian Church.